omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 f(2)
 ```

 The `environment` function works slightly different.
-If we call it without parameters we get the current (evaluating) environment.
+If we call it without parameters, we get the current (evaluating) environment.

 ```{r}
 f <- function() {